ThakaSartu/bubblegumpop/index.md

 <h2 class="neonText"> Its been 774 days since I have seen our daughter ##CORAL_IRIS_KELLY##SELASSIE ~> </h2>
 <span class="firstcharacter">Her mother Erika Renee Kelly was kidnapped from ##EAST_ATLANTA##GEORGiA on Feb 2,2020.
 A local Atlanta man named Matt Field bragged about it on Facebook stating "I_SOLD_HER".</span>

-<p>I found her near Venice beach California and my tattooist Kennie_Davis of ##Jolly_Roger_Tattoo in _Stockbridge#Georgia was not too far from the scene.
+I found her near Venice beach California and my tattooist Kennie_Davis of ##Jolly_Roger_Tattoo in _Stockbridge#Georgia was not too far from the scene.
 Erika and I were not estranged when she disappeared as [ESSENCE_MAGAZiNE_STATED](https://www.essence.com/news/erika-kelly-missing-atlanta-georgia) we were coparenting.
 I was laid off from my IT job at [Ionic Security](https://www.linkedin.com/company/ionic-security) after my work was repeatedly sabotaged by my manager.
 I opened a case with ##Fulton_County_Family_Services two months before our eviction from our ##East_Atlanta_Home_at_631_Moreland_Ave_in_Atlanta_Georgia they failed to process us after repeated visits and calls.
 I took odd jobs and even scored a mural gig with [Mercedes_BenZ_Stadium](https://mercedesbenzstadium.com/) for the [Atlanta_Falcons](https://www.atlantafalcons.com/).
 They paid me $1500 for a 40ft graffiti mural on red canvas for former athlete ##Deion_Sanders.
 I was severely underpaid but it covered the rent for one more month.
 I moved in with Constancia and her daughter ##Akeeva, got Coral in school at [Chapel Hill Elementary](https://www.chapelhilles.dekalb.k12.ga.us) and worked hard to get a new 9-5.

 Constancia did not like me or Coral living with her and Akeeva so they undercut me with accusations of erratic behavior and started thier own dfacs case accusing me of schizophrenia.
 I had no income and was repeatedly denied foodstamps and welfare by a woman named ##DANIELLE_MASHONGA_and_her_colleage##MANESSA_WARNER... ##Coral would ask </p>
 <h2> ##Where_is_Mommy?!?</h2>